-We are currently seeking a dynamic & passionate mental health provider to join our team!
+We are looking for a bright, energetic, and passionate OT to join our team!

 Job Location: Portland, OR

 Search for pirate’s treasure, fly in rocket ships, and swim with sea turtles in a bright and inviting OT gym.
 Explain the physiological and emotional impact of impaired sensory processing to parents in ongoing parent education sessions.
-Collaborate with Sensory KIDS colleagues in weekly transdisciplinary team meetings.
+Collaborate with Sensory KIDS colleagues in weekly multidisciplinary team meetings.
 Embark on new paths for expanding perspective and skill with employer-sponsored continuing education.
 Grow as a therapist.

-Sensory KIDS is seeking a mental health professional to join a busy practice providing support to children and families living with sensory and regulatory challenges.
+Sensory KIDS is seeking a pediatric occupational therapist to join a busy practice providing support to children and families living with sensory challenges.
 Therapy is provided at Sensory KIDS with a strong focus on relationship-building between therapists, children, and families.
-Drawing on the work of Dr. Lucy Miller, Dr. Stanley Greenspan, Dr. Ross Greene, Dr. A. Jean Ayres, and others, therapists at Sensory KIDS maintain a clinically-rigorous focus that integrates holistic strategies for supporting the whole child and family system.
+Drawing on the work of Dr. Lucy Miller, Dr. Stanley Greenspan, Dr. Ross Greene, Dr. A. Jean Ayres, and others, occupational therapists at Sensory KIDS maintain a clinically-rigorous focus that integrates holistic strategies for supporting the whole child and family system.

-Therapists at Sensory KIDS provide dynamic, responsive, and child-led therapist-guided intervention to infants, toddlers, children, and adolescents.
+Occupational therapists at Sensory KIDS provide dynamic, responsive, and child-led therapy to infants, toddlers, children, and adolescents.
 From the evaluation process through the completion of therapy, therapists at Sensory KIDS create an environment of collaboration with children and families to maximize individual potential and family success.
 Therapists engage children, empower parents, and collaborate with colleagues to deliver exceptional services.

-- At least three years clinical therapy experience
+- At least three years occupational therapy experience

 - Ability to perform strenuous physical activity (crawling, jumping, lifting, climbing, etc.) for multiple consecutive hours during each work day